 Chris Corson-Scott’s 2016 extended exploration of New Zealand’s South Island yielded images remarkable for their unsettling juxtapositions of historic industry within the reclaiming natural world, the remnants of industrial behemoths on which the prosperity of New Zealand was formed.
 Now decayed and largely forgotten, but uncovered by diligent research and multi-day hikes lugging an 8 x 10 camera, the artist calls our attention to the past reality before it disappears entirely, and reminds us of our collective dependence upon and necessary care of the natural world.
 The full exhibition of this series will be presented in June 2017 for Auckland’s Festival of Photography.

 Los Carpinteros (The Carpenters), the Havana-based collective responsible for some of the most important work to emerge from Latin America in the past decades, was formed in 1992 by Marco Castillo, Dagoberto Rodriguez and Alexandre Arrechea (who left the group in 2003).
 Collected by important Museums including MCA, Los Angeles; MoMA, New York; Guggenheim Museum, New York; TATE, London; and Museo Nacional Centro de Arte Reina Sofia, Madrid, the group’s political philosophy foregrounded the consequential traditions of artisans and skilled labourers that were everywhere being undermined, undercut and undervalued.
-The 2002 work here dates to that early important period of three practitioners.
+The 2002 work here, its humble household building materials drolly monumentalised, dates to that early important period of three practitioners.